zedwei/webvoyager/src/extraction/extraction_prompt.md

     - Values: Homepage, Search result page, Detailed page, Booking page
 13. **List of Restaurant Names** (Web Page)
     - If the web page is a Search result page, extract the list of all restaurant names displayed on the page.
-14. **List of Available Time Slots** (Web Page)
+14. **List of Time Slots** (Web Page)
-    - If the web page is a Detailed page, extract all available time slots.
+    - If the web page is a Detailed page, extract a list of time slots.
 On an OpenTable.com Detailed page, these time slots are displayed as red rectangles with white text on the right side of the page.

 ### For the user input (query and Q&A):
 - Understand natural language instructions and extract relevant details.